 Facebook transcribes your conversations

 Facebook no longer needs recommendations.
-We all know it collects our data.
-But according to a post by , the company pays hundreds of employees to transcribe audio snippets of your conversations on its services.
+We all know that it collects our data.
+But according to a Bloomberg publication, the company pays hundreds of employees to transcribe audio excerpts from your conversations to its services.

 Employees asked by Bloomberg they say that they do not know from which service the audio was recorded or how it was obtained, but only that they had to record audio files.
 According to company employees, these clips sometimes included "vulgar content".